micromatch/micromatch/README.md

 ***

-_This file was generated by [verb-generate-readme](https://github.com/verbose/verb-generate-readme), v0.2.0, on October 21, 2016._
+_This file was generated by [verb-generate-readme](https://github.com/verbose/verb-generate-readme), v0.2.0, on November 03, 2016._